MicrosoftDocs/winrt-related/winrt-related-src/extension-sdks/index.md

 ---
-title: Extension SDKs and API contracts
+title: Device Family Extension SDKs and API contracts
 description: Lists the extension SDKs and their versions, with links to topics that list the API contracts associated with each extension SDK. ms.assetid: 9C4F57CB-6E45-4B42-9852-67B0EFB63450 ms.author: twhitney